-Biographical details of each Director seeking re-election are set out in Appendix One on pages 14 and 15 of this document.
+Biographical details of each Director seeking re-election, or (in the case of Lord Lupton) election, are set out in the Appendix on pages 14 and 15 of this document.

 Recommendation

 The Board considers that all of the resolutions in the notice of AGM are in the best interests of the Company and its shareholders as a whole and recommends unanimously that you vote in favour of them.
 Your Directors intend to vote in favour of all of the resolutions in respect of their own holdings.